ramellose/massoc/README.md

 pip install -r requirements.txt
 ```

+## Network inference in <i>massoc</i>

 To run network inference, you will need to ensure that your system can run your chosen network inference tools.
-Copy the CoNet files and SparCC files in the execs folder and massoc will run them for you.

-We cannot guarantee that the network inference tools will work for you, but the tips below should help you get started.
+If you want to run CoNet, SparCC or SPIEC-EASI from <i>massoc</i>, the instructions below will help you get started.
+However, the next update will also let you import networks from separate files that were generated outside <i>massoc</i>.

-### Installing SPIEC-EASI
+### Running SPIEC-EASI

 To run SPIEC-EASI from massoc, you will need the following:
 * Rscript